FNQ Drilling boosts efficiency with the H Series hammer

 Released models – download the brochure:

-The assemblies vary between High Power (HP) and Low Volume (LV), as well as Foot Valved (FV) and Tubeless (TL) versions of the same Heavy Duty (HD) or Slim Line (SL) hammer.
-The High Power assembly offers a high blow energy obtained by high air volume, resulting in a fast penetration rate, and is suitable for deep-hole drilling.
-The Low Volume assembly operates on a lower air volume, providing lower blow energy but a higher frequency, keeping the hammer energy efficient, and is ideal for softer or varying ground conditions.
+The assemblies vary between Maximum Performance (MX) and High Efficiency (HF), as well as Foot Valved (FV) and Tubeless (TL) versions of the same Heavy Duty (HD) or Slim Line (SL) hammer.
+The Maximum Performance assembly offers a high blow energy obtained by high air volume, resulting in a fast penetration rate, and is suitable for deep-hole drilling.
+The High Efficiency assembly operates on a lower air volume, providing lower blow energy but a higher frequency, keeping the hammer energy efficient, and is ideal for softer or varying ground conditions.

 Video: Robit® H Series assembly video